 Contact a West Palm Beach Speeding Ticket Attorney

-The fine associated with a speeding ticket in West Palm Beach can be costly, but paying the ticket can cost you in other ways, such as having points added to your driving record.
-A West Palm Beach speeding ticket lawyer could help you contest a speeding ticket.
+The fine associated with a speeding ticket can be costly, but paying the ticket can cost you in other ways, such as having points added to your driving record.
+A West Palm Beach speeding ticket lawyer could help you contest this moving violation.

 Our attorneys at Leifert & Leifert could fight to reduce the potential costs associated with a speeding ticket.
 Schedule a consultation as soon as possible to get started on your case.